eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

 </details>

-This test is technically correct, but can be quite hard to read if you don't know e.g. what is a HTML attribute `id`.
+This test is technically correct, but can be quite hard to read if you don't know e.g. what is an HTML attribute `id`.

 In other words, we need to refactor our test a bit.